Database Operations Guide

 );

-RLS (Row Level Security) is a PostgreSQL security feature that allows controlling user access permissions to specific rows at the database table level.
+RLS (Row Level Security) is a security feature of PostgreSQL that allows controlling user access permissions to specific rows at the database table level.
 Simply put, it ensures users can only access data that belongs to them.

 In multi-user SaaS applications, data between different users must be strictly isolated.
-RLS provides database-level security guarantees, ensuring that even if client code has vulnerabilities, other users' data cannot be accessed.
+RLS provides database-level security guarantees, ensuring that even if client-side code has vulnerabilities, it cannot access other users' data.

 Here's the basic usage of RLS policies: